 Results achieved in prior matters are not meant to be a guarantee of success as the facts and legal circumstances vary from matter to matter.

-Provider Sale:
+Provider Sales:

 • Represented a hospital-based in vitro fertilization practice in the sale of its practice to a private equity fund.

-• Represented a New York nonprofit home-healthcare entity in its sale to a private equity purchaser.
+• Represented a New York non-profit home-healthcare entity in its sale to a private equity purchaser.

-Provider Acquisition:
+Provider Acquisitions:

 • Represented a Canadian private equity fund in the purchase of an IVF practice and laboratory in New York.